Elise Mertens: 2018: Masters doubles title, three singles titles

-2019: First Premier title, Sunshine Double and US Open title in doubles
+2019: Singles title, Sunshine Double & US Open doubles titles

-Mertens started in Brisbane with a first-round exit against top-10 player and sixth seed Kiki Bertens, she lost the match in three sets.
+Mertens started in Brisbane with a first-round exit against Kiki Bertens, she lost the match in three sets.
 Then in Sydney, she got her first two wins of the season by defeating Katerina Siniaková and Anett Kontaveit before losing in the quarterfinals to Ashleigh Barty.

 Defending semifinalist points from last year, she entered the Australian Open as the 12th seed.
-She won her first and second match in straight sets, before falling to 17th seed Madison Keys in the third round.
+She won her first and second match in straight sets, losing to Madison Keys in the third round.
 Due to her early exit, her ranking fell to No. 21.

 Mertens played Fed Cup in her homecountry for the first time.
-She was unable to win her two matches against Alizé Cornet and Caroline Garcia.
-In the week after, she moved to Doha to play the Qatar Open.
-She began unseeded at this tournament, but she surprisingly won her first Premier title.
-On her route to the tournament win, she took the scalp of three top-10 players, including Kiki Bertens, Angelique Kerber and world No. 2, Simona Halep.
-After her biggest career win to date, she came back in the top 20 at No. 16.
+In the week after, she played the Qatar Ladies Open.
+She began unseeded at this tournament, but she won her first Premier title.
+On her route to the tournament win, she defeated Kiki Bertens, Angelique Kerber and Simona Halep.
+After her biggest career win to date, she ranked No. 16.

-Just two days later, Mertens played in Dubai, where she was placed as 16th seed.
-She lost in her opening-match against qualifier Zhu Lin, after a battle of nearly three hours.

 In March at Indian Wells, as the 16th seeded, she lost in the third round in another battle near three hours against 18th seed Wang Qiang.
-Even though she lost early in singles, she was able to win a big doubles title alongside Sabalenka at Indian Wells, defeating first seeds Barbora Krejčíková and Kateřina Siniaková in the final.
-Two weeks later, the pair also won the Miami Open doubles title, completing the Sunshine Double.
-Mertens and Sabalenka became just the fifth doubles pairing in history, and first since Martina Hingis and Sania Mirza in 2015, to complete the Sunshine Double in doubles.
+Although she lost early in singles, she won a big doubles title with Sabalenka at Indian Wells, defeating first seeds Barbora Krejčíková and Kateřina Siniaková in the final.
+Two weeks later, the pair won the Miami Open doubles title, completing the Sunshine Double.
+Mertens and Sabalenka became the fifth doubles pairing in history, and first since Martina Hingis and Sania Mirza in 2015, to complete the Sunshine Double in doubles.
 These titles took Mertens inside the top 10 in doubles for the first time.